 > Jada Basi, Manager of Housing and Community, CitySpaces Consulting Ltd. (BC)

-5. Applying Research to Public Policy Outcomes in Housing *TRANSLATED*
+5. Applying a Media Lens to Public Policy & Research Outcomes in Housing (Room: Acadia A&B) *TRANSLATED*

 > Jill Atkey, Director, Research & Education, BC Non-Profit Housing Association (BC)